 A French film will call for champagne and Saturday is cheese and port night, which happens to be my personal favourite.

 The Regal is open Friday-Sunday and it’s best to book your tickets in advance.

-It is particularly popular amongst pensioners, but all ages are welcome!
+It is particularly popular among pensioners, but all ages are welcome!